-There are approximately 12 thousand restricted stock shares that are non-vested at 31 December 2018 which will be settled in cash due to foreign regulatory limitations.
+There are approximately 7 thousand performance-based shares and 11 thousand restricted stock shares that are non-vested at 31 December 2019 which will be settled in cash due to foreign regulatory limitations.
 The liability related to these grants reflects the current estimate of performance that will be achieved and the current common stock price.

-As of 31 December 2018, \$30 million of unrecognized compensation cost related to the restricted stock awards is expected to be recognized primarily through the first quarter of 2021.
+As of 31 December 2019, \$23 million of unrecognized compensation cost related to performance based awards and \$21 million of unrecognized compensation cost related to the restricted stock awards is expected to be recognized primarily through the first quarter of 2022.